-- 7.1 Hands are pre-dealt by an ABF-approved computer program and hand records are available. - 7.2 IMPs are converted to VP using the 12-board (ANSSP/ANWSP/ANRSP) or 16-board (ANOT qualifying) WBF scale. - 7.3 Final matches are scored by net IMP any IMP margin determines the winner. - 7.4 At the discretion of the Tournament Committee, a "house team" is eligible to place and scores its actual VP & IMP or is ineligible to place and scores between a maximum of 15 and a minimum of 11 VP with the minimum IMP of the allocated range.
+- Hands are pre-dealt by an ABF-approved computer program and hand records are available.
+7.1 - IMPs are converted to VP using the 12-board (ANOSP/ANSSP/ANWSP/ANRSP) or 16-board (ANOT 7.2 /ANRT qualifying) WBF scale. - 7.3 Final matches are scored by net IMP - any IMP margin determines the winner. - At the discretion of the Tournament Committee, a "house team" is eligible to place and scores its actual 7.4 VP & IMP or is ineligible to place and scores between a maximum of 15 and a minimum of 11 VP with the minimum IMP of the allocated range.
 Its opponents receive their actual VP and IMP.
-Masterpoints for "house unit" matches are awarded according to actual VP. - 7.5 It is the responsibility of ANSSP/ANWSP/ANRSP pairs to check the posted scores and both ANOT captains to agree the score, sign the official score-slip and deliver it to the scorer.
-A result recorded and/or posted incorrectly by the scorer may be altered until 30 minutes after the posting of the results for the last round. - 7.6 ANSSP/ANWSP/ANRSP pairs score by IMP against a datum calculated as the arithmetic mean of specified scores.
+Masterpoints for "house unit" matches are awarded according to actual VP. - ANOSP/ANSSP/ANWSP/ANRSP pairs score by IMP against a datum calculated as the arithmetic mean 7.5 of specified scores.
 When scores are missing (cancelled or board not played) the datum is calculated from the scores available in the specified range.
-Datums are determined as "Average Butler" for rounds 1-3 then, at the discretion of the Tournament Committee, "Leaders Butler" or "Average Butler" for rounds 4-7. - "Average Butler" eliminates four extremes from the scores of all tables. - "Leaders Butler" eliminates two extremes from scores of the top half (rounded up) of the tables in the field. - 7.7 A score of 0 IMP is assigned for all boards not played. - 7.8 In case of a forfeit the offenders score 0 VP (IMP for 0 VP).
-For the purpose of the draw, the non-offenders score 18VP, 12 IMP; after the last round the non-offenders score is adjusted to the highest of: - ♦ 18 VP or - the mean VP score of the non-offending team for its completed matches - the mean VP score of the opponents of the offending team in completed matches (not including forfeited matches of the offending team).
+Datums are determined as "Average Butler" for rounds 1-3 then, at the discretion of the Tournament Committee, "Leaders Butler" or "Average Butler" for rounds 4-7. - "Average Butler" eliminates four extremes from the scores of all tables. - "Leaders Butler" eliminates two extremes from scores of the top half (rounded up) of the tables in the field. - A score of 0 IMP is assigned for all boards not played.
+7.6 - In case of a forfeit the offenders score 0 VP (IMP for 0 VP).
+For the purpose of the draw, the non-7.7 offenders score 18VP, 12 IMP; after the last round the non-offenders score is adjusted to the highest of: